-Two Brides, String Lights Galore and a Surprise Fireworks Show at This Stunning Summer Wedding
+Vancouver Wedding Story: Two Brides, String Lights Galore and Surprise Fireworks at This Summer Stunner

 These brides made everyone feel like family.

 September 19, 2018

 It wasn’t cutlery or a colour scheme that mattered to Jessica Regan and Shelley Moore when they began planning their wedding—it was about creating space that everyone felt comfortable in.
 Everything from the long tables at dinner to the seating chart was designed to help people mingle and have a great time.
 “It kind of felt like you were coming for Sunday night dinner,” says Regan, a teacher and facilitator of an apprenticeship program in schools.
 Moore put her professional skills as a consultant on inclusive education to work, by creating an elaborate colour-coded seating chart for 280 guests.
 “We re-arranged the whole wedding seating plan so that every table had a combination of Jessica and Shelley people and a connector,” says Moore.
 Guests said they loved it and got to meet new people comfortably.
 “Mission achieved,” says Moore with a smile.